 Acknowledgements.
-This research has been supported by the German Research Foundation (DFG; project no. 445572993).
-The author acknowledges ECMWF, NASA, and JMA for providing free access to the reanalysis data and Johannes Gutenberg University Mainz for granting computing time on the supercomputer Mogon II (hpc.uni-mainz.de).
+The author acknowledges ECMWF, NASA, and JMA for providing free access to the reanalysis data and Johannes Gutenberg University Mainz for granting computing time on the supercomputer Mogon II (https://hpc.uni-mainz.de/, last access: 23 October 2022).
 Finally, the author is grateful to two anonymous reviewers as well as Volkmar Wirth and Franziska Teubler for constructive feedback on earlier versions of the paper.